Super Bowl XXXI halftime show: Background and development

 The show's producers were Select Productions, Radio City, and House of Blues.

 The show's sponsor was Oscar Mayer.

-While practicing for the show, stuntwoman Laura "Dinky" Patterson, one of a 16-member professional bungee jumping team, jumped from the 152-foot high temporary show truss hung from the roof and collided head-first with the concrete floor, causing her death.
+While practicing for the show, stuntwoman Laura "Dinky" Patterson, one of a 16-member professional bungee jumping team, jumped from the 152-foot high temporary show truss hung from the roof.
+She collided head-first with the concrete floor, killing her instantly.
 The New York Times reported on January 29, 1997 that Patterson had been working with bungee cords that were being handled by volunteers who had received little training.
 The bungee-jumping portion of the halftime show was removed.
 A title-graphic commemorating Patterson and acknowledging her death was displayed during the TV broadcast of the Super Bowl.

 The inclusion of a segment featuring Fox News Channel personality Catherine Crier was seen as an attempt for Fox, broadcasting their first-ever Super Bowl, to give their news channel free publicity.

 The show was intended to create hype for the then-upcoming film Blues Brothers 2000.

-Since original Blues Brother John Belushi had died fifteen years prior, remaining member Dan Aykroyd performed instead with Jim Belushi and John Goodman.
+Since the original Blues Brother John Belushi had died fifteen years prior, the remaining member Dan Aykroyd performed instead with Jim Belushi and John Goodman.

 Synopsis

 The show began with a fictional Fox News bulletin presented by Catherine Crier, announcing that Aykroyd's Blues Brothers character Elwood J. Blues had escaped the Joliet State Prison.

 The Blues Brothers then performed the songs "Everybody Needs Somebody to Love" and "Soul Man".

 James Brown, wearing a pink satin suit, then performed his songs "I Got You (I Feel Good)" and "Get Up (I Feel Like Being a) Sex Machine".

-ZZ Top then appeared, entering on motorcycles, and performed their songs "Tush" and "Legs".
+ZZ Top then appeared, with their Eliminator car and people entering on motorcycles, and performed their songs "Tush" and "Legs".

 All the performers ended the show by performing "Gimme Some Lovin'" together.